shorn/zinc/doc/oauth-oidc.md

   the IdProvider (i.e. login to Github and "revoke app").
 2. The IdProvider has ***authorised*** your client to take the approved actions.
-3. The IdProvider has returned an ***access token*** that the client can provide to the vairous IdProvider endpoints to prove it's allowed to perform those actions.
+3. The IdProvider has returned an ***access token*** that the client can provide to the various IdProvider endpoints to prove it's allowed to perform those actions.

-The access token doesn't tell you anything about the user (id, email, etc.) it's purely a bearer token (usually opaque, not even a JWT) that allows the client to invoke the IdProvider's endpoints.
+The access token doesn't tell you anything about the user (id, email, etc.) it's usually just an opaque bearer token (not even a JWT) that allows the client to invoke the IdProvider's endpoints.

 ## Using the access token